blueDevTalk/TALK---bluesky-post-transmiter/README.md

 You are free to use, modify, and distribute this software, provided that all copies and substantial portions of the software are licensed under the same terms.

-Current version is build for chromium web browsers.
+Built for chromium web browsers.
 Utylize Google's GEMINI 1.5 Flash for translation purpose and requires API key For the time installation is possible only through chromium developer mode